masasin/masasin.github.io/docs/index.md

-I did my [Bachelors of Applied Sciences in Honours Mechatronics Engineering](cv/education/waterloo) at the University of Waterloo, including [six co-operative education terms](cv/work/coop) at various companies around the world.
+I did my [Bachelors of Applied Sciences in Honours Mechatronics Engineering](cv/education/waterloo) at the University of Waterloo in Canada, including [six co-operative education terms](cv/work/coop) at various companies around the world.

 I enjoy working on challenging problems that require me to think outside the box, and exploring new frontiers in technology.
 This is also reflected in my hobbies, which include